pwright/skupper-example-prometheus/README.md

 Observe the metrics data in either the Table or Graph view provided in the UI.

-## Step 12: Cleaning up
+## Cleaning up

-Restore your cluster environment by returning the resource created in the demonstration.
-On each cluster, delete the demo resources and the skupper network:
+To remove Skupper and the other resources from this exercise, use the following commands.

 _**Private1:**_